sevinchboltakova03-dev/Data-Analytics-Portfolio/SQL/Customer-Churn-Analysis/README.md

 ### Customer Retention Factors

-- Customers with longer tenure are generally more likely to stay.
+- Customers with longer tenure are generally more likely to stay with the company.
-- Additional support services may contribute to higher customer satisfaction and retention.
+- Additional support services may contribute to higher customer satisfaction and customer retention.

 ---